braek/library/blog/1-basic-use-case.md

-# First use case in hexagonal architecture
+# Basic use case in hexagonal architecture

 ## 1. Define the API